Japan shares to star in Asia as yen takes a fall

 Yet Wall Street has finally accepted that such a move would not mean the Fed was any closer to actually hiking interest rates, keeping short-term yields low.

-That view helped the Dow Jones industrial average .DJI up 0.69 percent on Thursday, while the S&P 500 .SPX sped 0.81 percent higher.
+That view helped the Dow Jones industrial average up 0.69 percent on Thursday, while the S&P 500 sped 0.81 percent higher.

 The sheer exuberance of U.S. and Japan stocks is attracting money away from some emerging markets, part of a long-heralded rotation of funds to the developed world.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS edged up 0.2 percent early Friday, after shedding 1.4 percent on Thursday.
-Likewise, MSCI's world equity index .MIWD00000PUS rose just 0.1 percent on Thursday.
+MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.2 percent early Friday, after shedding 1.4 percent on Thursday.
+Likewise, MSCI's world equity index rose just 0.1 percent on Thursday.

 OIL MAKES A COMEBACK